miki2826/botly/README.md

 ```

 ### Change Log

+#### version 1.1.4
+- added support for account linking functionality (event, getPSID)
+- added ability to override accessToken on all APIs for multiple pages support

 #### version 1.1.0
 - added support for sender actions using `sendAction` (mark seen/ typing on/ typing off)